oVirt/ovirt-site/source/documentation/ovirt-orb/index.html.md

 # oVirt Orb

-oVirt Orb is a project that allows anyone to easily take an oVirt for a ride, test and play with it.
-All without the need to manually install all the components.
-It's based on the Lago framework and runs the whole environment on a single machine by creating a number of VMs, using a concept of nested virtualization.
+`oVirt Orb` lets you try out oVirt on your own laptop.
+You can test it and play with it, all without the need to manually install all the components or use multiple hosts or a storage server. `oVirt Orb` is based on the Lago framework and runs the whole oVirt environment on a single machine by creating a number of VMs.
+VMs that play as hypervisors can run nested VMs.

+`ovirt Orb` ships pre-baked VM images and a `LagoInitFile` that tells Lago how to use them.

 ## Requirements